20 Common Travel Scams and How You Can Avoid Them

 Our Experience

 Dave and I were victims of this in Namibia.
-A kind looking gentlemen squeezed into the seat beside me while the bus filled up with people.
-We laughed together as we acknowledge how tight the quarters were, and didn’t notice until we left the bus that our shiny new camera was gone.
+A kind-looking gentleman squeezed into the seat beside me while the bus filled up with people.
+We laughed together as we acknowledged how tight the quarters were, and we didn’t notice until we left the bus that our shiny new camera was gone.

 How to Avoid this Scam